Mandate Philosophy Ledger Evidence

 Frequently Asked.

 Lister limited the Stealth to exactly one hundred examples worldwide, each built by hand at their Cambridge facility.
 The figure is not a marketing constraint — it reflects the capacity of the coachbuilding process.
-Each car receives a bespoke widened carbonfibre body, revised aero package, and a fully recalibrated Jaguar F-Type SVR drivetrain.
+Each car receives a bespoke widened carbonfibre body, revised aero package, and a fully recalibrated Jaguar F-Pace SVR drivetrain.
 The build sequence means every car is slightly individual.
 There are no further production runs planned.
 When the one hundred are built, the Stealth ends.
+The production run was announced at one hundred; the number actually completed is understood to be considerably lower, and is currently being confirmed directly with the Lister Motor Company.
+This record will be updated when written confirmation is received.

 The factory rubber suspension bushes are compliant by design — they absorb noise and isolate the chassis from road inputs.
 Polybush polyurethane replacements reduce that compliance significantly, resulting in more precise steering feedback, more consistent handling at the limit, and greater resistance to chassis flex under load.
 The trade-off is a marginally firmer ride on poor surfaces.
 For a car producing 881 Nm and capable of 195 mph, the improved precision is the correct engineering choice.
 This car was specified with the full polybush upgrade at the factory — it was not added retrospectively, and it is part of the car's documented original specification.